Massachusetts Tax Burden & State Budget

 Surtax Revenue vs. Net AGI Outflow

 Source: MA DOR (surtax revenue); IRS SOI (migration AGI).
 Note: Surtax = fiscal year; Migration = calendar year.
-2022-23 migration data pending IRS release.
+The CY 2022-23 bar is IRS-released data (March 2026), not a projection.

 Budget Growth vs. Base Revenue: The Widening Gap